tomerd/shaft/readme.md

 shaft is a lightweight web application framework written in scala.
 It focuses on:
 * software developer's efficiency. along the lines of ruby on rails.
-* scalability and reliability. utilizing the scala programming language and the JVM
+* scalability and reliability. utilizing the scala programming language and the JVM.
 * freedom. shaft abstracts away common dependencies giving you the freedom of choosing the tools you prefer.

 do we need yet another web application framework? the truth is we don't. that said, shaft addresses some of the common challenges in